ivcap-works/ivcap-docs/docs/developer-guide/running-locally.md

 ## Local Environment Requirements

-Develop analytics services on your computer using python and a local instance of __IVCAP__ on minikube.
+Develop analytics services on your computer using python and the python SDK.
+Run the application locally via:
+* python condo or pip (I'm not sure how this works)
+* compile into a docker image, run locally interacting with the local file system
+* compile into a docker image, run locally interacting with the IVCAP backend which may be prod, or non-prod
+* compile into a docker image, run with a local instance of __IVCAP__ on minikube.

-Install minikube, the support software for IVCAP, and the git repositories (repos) to configure and build the IVCAP services.
+For the full minikube environment install minikube, the support software for IVCAP, and the git repositories (repos) to configure and build the IVCAP services.
 Then download and build the [Python SDK](https://github.com/reinventingscience/ivcap-sdk-python), [Command Line Interface (CLI)](https://github.com/reinventingscience/ivcap-cli), and [sample service](https://github.com/reinventingscience/ivcap-python-service-example) to get started on your analytics service.

 ### Software and tools {#software}

-[Assuming Researcher just getting started not be a seasoned dev.  early success is good success]:

-- what is the list of software which will need to be installed for a local dev/run environment?
-- what is the install configuration for each (where changes are required)
-- what does the developer/researcher need to have on their computer to run a make file and build a (sample / stub) local service.  i.e. cloning a/the Git repo?
-- How do they run a make
-- How do they run the service and interact with it?

-- How do they load sample data (locally)
-- Do they pause minikube rather than stopping it at the end of the day / session?

-The software you will need includes:
+The full IVCAP software suite Install includes:

 - The [Basic Tools](#basic-tools)
   * Your code editing environment, such as [`Visual Studio Code`](https://code.visualstudio.com/)
   * [`Github Desktop`](https://desktop.github.com/) or your preferred github client to clone or download a [Github](https://github.com/) repository